 Jay and his wife, Lou Ann, have two sons, Ben and Nick.
 Both Ben and Nick were involved in the Iowa football program.
-Ben was a letterman from 2014-17 and has been a key defensive contributor for the Kansas City Chiefs for four seasons before playing for Arizona in 2022 and signing with Tennessee prior to the 2023 season.
+Ben was a letterman from 2014-17 and was a key defensive contributor for the Kansas City Chiefs for four seasons before playing for Arizona in 2022 and signing with Tennessee prior to the 2023 season.
 The Chiefs won the Super Bowl following the 2019 season and returned to the Super Bowl in 2020.
 Nick completed his senior season as a Hawkeye linebacker in 2020.
-Nick was selected by the Los Angeles Chargers in the sixth round of the 2021 NFL Draft and played his rookie season with the Chargers in 2021.
+Nick was selected by the Los Angeles Chargers in the sixth round of the 2021 NFL Draft and has been with the Chargers for two seasons.

 Niemann’s Coaching Career

 Iowa – Assistant Defensive Line/Defensive Recruiting Coordinator, 2019-present